bentoml/BentoML/docs/source/integrations/triton.rst

    If models are saved on the file system, using the Triton runner requires setting up the model repository explicitly through the `includes` key in the `bentofile.yaml`.

 From a developer perspective, remote invocation of Triton runners is similar to invoking any other BentoML runners.
-This means one can treat Triton as a standalone runtime.

 .. note::